Buyer beware: Frozen food health dangers exposed

 Many frozen food brands, Stouffer’s included, fall short in several areas.
 Most are not certified organic, which raises questions about the quality and origin of their ingredients.
 More troubling are the additives commonly found in these products.

 The meat used in frozen entrees presents another area of concern.
-Much of it comes from animals treated with antibiotics and hormones – practices that are increasingly scrutinized for their potential impact on human health and the environment.
+Much of the meat ingredients come from animals treated with synthetic antibiotics and hormones – practices that are increasingly scrutinized for their potential impact on human health and the environment.

 Don’t believe Stouffer’s misleading frozen food claims